 What does Abey mean?

-Abey \a-bey\ as a name for boys.
-Abey's root is Hebrew, and Abey means "breath, vapour; father of a multitude (of nations); high father".
-Abey is a variant of Abe (Hebrew): short form of Abner.
-Abey is also a form of Abel (Hebrew).
+Abey [abey] as a name for boys has its root in Hebrew, and Abey means "breath, vapour; father of a multitude (of nations); high father".
+Abey is a variant form of Abe (Hebrew): short variant of Abner.
+Abey is also a form of Abel (Hebrew): from the Hebrew name Hevel.
 Abey is also used as a form of Abraham (Hebrew) and Abram (Hebrew).

-Displayed below is a comparison of the usage of the boy name Abey and associated names.
-Abe, Abel (#164 a year ago), Abraham (#180), Abram (#377) and Ibrahim (#455) are the prominent alternative forms of Abey (#unlisted) listed in the Top 1000.
-Usage of this boy name is at its peak today, except for the form Abe which has become less in vogue.
-Abel (#164), Abraham (#180), Abram (#377) and Ibrahim (#455) are four of the more fashionable birth names here, with Abraham, Abram and Ibrahim having a revival in popularity.
-(2014 Birth Statistics)
+Which version is better?with its source forms and related boy names.
+Ab, Abe (#1841 a year ago), Abel (#125), Abie, Abraham (#170), Abram (#383) and Avi (#946) are the prominent alternative forms of Abey (unlisted) listed in the Top 2000.
+Usage of these forms of Abey was well-received among parents in 2015 (average #1066), except for the form Abe which has become less in vogue.
+Abel, Abraham, Abram and Avi are four of the more fashionable birth names here.
+(2015 Birth Statistics)